Earth

 Dog days of summer: Morning sky in August with Orion.
 Its belt is pointing to Sirius below.

 The dog days of summer refer to the hottest days of the year that we experience in July and August.
-No, they aren’t named after dogs, our cute and furry friends.
-But they are named after the Dog Star – the brightest star in the sky – Sirius.
+They’re named after the Dog Star, Sirius, the brightest star in the sky.
 It’s in the constellation of Canis Major, the Greater Dog.
-By the way, the Belt of Orion can point you to dazzling Sirius in the morning sky.
+The Belt of Orion can point you to dazzling Sirius in the morning sky.

 What are the dog days of summer?

 The “dog days of summer” is a phrase used to describe the hot and humid days of summer.
 It can be traced back thousands of years to the days of the Roman Empire.
-It refers to the dates from July 3 through August 11, which is 20 days prior and 20 days after the star Sirius rises and falls in conjunction with the sun.
+It refers to the dates from July 3 through August 11, which is 20 days prior and 20 days after the star Sirius rises and falls in conjunction [sharing the same spot in our sky] with the sun.
 Sirius was known as the “Dog Star,” because it is the brightest star in the constellation Canis Major (Large Dog).

 So, you can see the term dog days isn’t new.
 And its origin is based on objects in the sky.